victor-velezmoro/legged_robots_25/my_workspace/src/ReadMe.md

 Plots are saved in PNG format with high resolution (300 DPI) for detailed analysis and comparison between OCP and MPC approaches.

+### 🎯 Key Differences: OCP vs MPC
+- **OCP**: Solves the complete walking trajectory in one optimization, optimal but computationally intensive
+- **MPC**: Uses receding horizon with frequent re-optimization, more robust to disturbances and real-time capable

 ## 🚶‍♂️  Tutorial 7